BrotatoBoiV2/Spud/docs/DOCUMENTATION.md

         (`#` for single lines and `#~` for multiline)

     03:47
-        Cleaned u all of the code in each of the source files.
+        Cleaned up all of the code in each of the source files.

 # Future Plans
 * Fix current keywords; `get`, `set`, `say`